open-neuroscience/open-neuroscience.github.io/content/en/authors/gaspar-herrera/_index.md

 ---
 # Display name
-name: Dr. Benjamin Paffhausen
+name: Gaspar Herrera

 # Username (this should match the folder name)
 authors:
-- Benjamin Paffhausen
+- Gaspar Herrera

 # Is this the primary user of the site?
 superuser: true